sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 _Now the pressing question from the SLE perspective_: what kind of language engineering is fundamental to this entire TouchDevelop experience, including "tutoral engine".

+One answer: we get data immediately from our users and use this to improve our language design.
+One lesson: speech is also a good way to program!